Cover image for What is an Owner's Representative in Construction, and How Can They Help Me?

 An Owner's Representative is a construction professional you hire to act as your advocate throughout the project.
 They protect your interests, manage the moving parts, and bridge the gap between your design vision and construction reality.

-Unlike contractors who build or architects who design, the OR works exclusively for you, ensuring your goals, timeline, and budget remain the priority from planning through final completion.
+Unlike contractors who build or architects who design, the OR works exclusively for you, making sure your goals, timeline, and budget stay the priority from planning through final completion.

 • An Owner's Rep is your independent advocate with no financial stake in construction costs